vandsh/sitecore-grab/README.md

 1. Build the project on its own and add the `Sitecore.Grab.dll` or add all the source to your solution

-1. Update your `web.config` by making the following changes:
+1. Update your `web.config` by making the following changes _(all changes are also included in [web.config.transform](https://github.com/vandsh/sitecore-grab/blob/master/Sitecore.Grab/content/web.config.transform))_:
     * add ```<section name="nancyFx" type="Nancy.Hosting.Aspnet.NancyFxSection" />```
 to your `<configSections>` node,
     * add `<remove name="Nancy" /><add name="Nancy" verb="*" type="Nancy.Hosting.Aspnet.NancyHttpRequestHandler" path="/services/*" />` to the very bottom of your `<handlers>` node,